GSA/gsa-icam-card-builder/certutils/README.md

 2.16.840.1.101.3.2.1.3.16 (id-fpki-common-High)

 ### PIV-I Card Certificate Policy OIDs

-Certificate policies for PIV-I cards below.
+Certificate policies for PIV-I cards are below.
 With PIV-I cards, the certificate policies on the certificates must correctly map to an initial policy on the relying party validation system.
 The PIV-I Signing CA cert and bridge certificates contain mappings from